 For instance, ACCP member companies are working with MissingMaps.org, to create maps to aid in disaster relief efforts.
 With just a small amount of online training, this is a project that can be done individually or as a team activity.
 In addition, ACCP members are working with MercyCorps and their MicroMentoring program, to provide virtual mentoring to students and young professionals.

 In difficult times like these, employees want to feel connected to purpose and solutions.
 Your company’s nonprofit partners are the first place to start, and “How can our employees help?” is the first question to ask.
 However, be mindful that for some partners, creating and managing volunteer projects that are not urgent may harm rather than help by distracting them from the mission at hand.
 If giving financially isn’t ideal for your employees, or if they prefer the option to be more hands-on, these are impactful ways they (and their families) can directly help those on the frontlines.

 To help your employees engage beyond your partner organizations, VolunteerMatch, the world’s largest volunteer engagement network, is one organization with an online volunteering portal specifically to promote ways to help communities impacted by the coronavirus.
 These virtual opportunities can be done remotely, typically with only a computer and internet connection, or by phone.
 The user can choose opportunities that are local by searching by zip code.

 We have included here a link to access other virtual volunteer opportunities we are learning about and we will continue to keep this list updated as we discover more.

 Want to learn more about volunteering?
-Join us for the virtual ACCP Forum in April for a closer look at this very timely discussion and find out what your peer corporations are doing.
+Join us for the virtual ACCP Forum this spring for a closer look at this very timely discussion and find out what your peer corporations are doing.